Meter Docs

 c04.meter.io is a node we provided for testing only, its availability is not guaranteed.
 If you are running a pool, you should be running a full node on Meter mainnet (Please refer to the mainnet full node tutorial on Github).

 There are many other fields in meter.json.
-We could ignore them for now as only limited functions was ported in the current Nomp implementation for Meter.
+We could ignore them for now as only limited functions were ported in the current Nomp implementation for Meter.

 For more information on these configuration options see the pool module documentation.